open-neuroscience/FENS-2022/index.markdown

 · [OpenFlexure](https://open-neuroscience.com/post/openflexure/):
 <img align="left" width="100" src="./assets/Logos/OpenFlexure.png"/>
 <p style='text-align: justify;'>
 A 3D printed flexure translation stage.
 The stage is capable of sub-micron-scale motion, with very small drift over time.
 Which makes it quite good, among other things, for time-lapse protocols that need to be done over days/weeks’ time, and under space restricted areas, such as fume hoods.
-Additional camera and servo motors, turns the stage into an automated microscope.</p><br/>
+Additional camera and servo motors, turns the stage into an automated microscope.</p>
--	<strong>Richard Bowman</strong>, University of Bath, UK<br/>
+-	<strong>Richard Bowman</strong>, University of Bath, UK <br/>
--	<strong>Julian Stirling</strong>, University of Bath, UK<br/>
+-	<strong>Julian Stirling</strong>, University of Bath, UK <br/>
--	<strong>Joe Kapner</strong>, University of Bath, UK<br/>
+-	<strong>Joe Kapner</strong>, University of Bath, UK
 <br/><br/>

 · [UC2](https://open-neuroscience.com/post/uc2/):
 <img align="left" width="100" src="./assets/Logos/UC2.png"/>
 <p style='text-align: justify;'>
 An open-source optical toolbox that simplifies the process of building optical setups, by combining 3D-printed cubes, each holding a specific component (e.g. lens, mirror) on a magnetic square-grid baseplate.
-The use of widely available consumables and 3D printing, together with documentation and software, offers an extremely low-cost and accessible alternative for both education and research areas.</p><br/>
+The use of widely available consumables and 3D printing, together with documentation and software, offers an extremely low-cost and accessible alternative for both education and research areas.</p>
--	<strong>Benedict Diederich</strong>, Leibniz Institute of Photonic Technology, University of Jena<br/>
+-	<strong>Benedict Diederich</strong>, Leibniz Institute of Photonic Technology, University of Jena <br/>
--	<strong>Rene Richter</strong>, Leibniz Institute of Photonic Technology, Germany<br/>
+-	<strong>Rene Richter</strong>, Leibniz Institute of Photonic Technology, Germany <br/>
--	<strong>Barbora Marisikova</strong>, University of Jena, Germany<br/>
+-	<strong>Barbora Marisikova</strong>, University of Jena, Germany
 <br/><br/>

 · [FlyPi](https://open-labware.net/projects/flypi/):
 <img align="left" width="100" src="./assets/Logos/FlyPi.png"/>
 <p style='text-align: justify;'>
 A 3D-printable open-source platform for fluorescence microscopy, optogenetics and accurate temperature control.
 Designed for flexibiliy and low-cost, the “FlyPi” is an optical microscope designed for behavioural work with fruit flies, zebrafish or C. elegans.
 The system is based on a Raspberry Pi with camera, an Arduino microcontroller and a range of off-the-shelf electronic parts.
 A modular design provides for flexible control of a range of peripherals including options for optogenetic and thermogenetic stimulation and fluorescence microscopy.
 All mechanical parts are 3-D printed which includes a range of manual or motorised micropositioning options.
 The basic setup can be put together for below 100€.
-The low price means that it can be implemented in under-funded labs across the world, for classroom teaching in schools as well as by home-enthusiasts who are not part of the traditional scientific establishment.</p><br/>
+The low price means that it can be implemented in under-funded labs across the world, for classroom teaching in schools as well as by home-enthusiasts who are not part of the traditional scientific establishment.</p>
--	<strong>Andre Maia Chagas</strong>, University of Sussex, TReND in Africa<br/>
+-	<strong>Andre Maia Chagas</strong>, University of Sussex, TReND in Africa <br/>
--	<strong>George Kafetzis</strong>, University of Sussex, UK<br/>
+-	<strong>George Kafetzis</strong>, University of Sussex, UK <br/>
--	<strong>Samyra Salek</strong>, TReND in Africa, UK<br/>
+-	<strong>Samyra Salek</strong>, TReND in Africa, UK
 <br/><br/>

 ### Demonstration Tables / Information booths: